Aravind-27/WA-chat-analyzer/README.md

 WhatsApp chat Analyzer is a WebApp where anyone either tech or non-tech person can analyze their WhatsApp chat data.
-With this, With this, you can get information such as
+With this, you can get information such as
  -----------------------
 - Emoji Distribution
 - Emoji Addicts (Top 6)